-- use a thread lubricant like Thread Heaven if desired
+- use a thread lubricant like Thread Magic if desired

 And one tip specifically for the Kreinik braid (in the video I show the fine #4 braid) — don’t try and separate the strands.
 It’s braided together, you don’t separate strands like you would with embroidery floss or DMC’s Light Effects metallic threads.
 That’s one reason Kreinik’s braids tend to be easier to stitch with, it’s one thicker “strand”.
 The #4 braid is roughly equivalent in coverage to 2 strands of DMC embroidery floss.